 Bhabi Ji Ghar Par Hain Actor Deepesh Bhan Passes Away

-TV actor Deepesh Bhan, who played the role of Malkhan Singh in the popular show Bhabi Ji Ghar Par Hain, passed away on Friday (July 22).
-His demise was recently confirmed by assistant director and actor Vaibhav Mathur.
-Deepesh is survived by his wife and son.

-According to reports, Deepesh Bhan was playing cricket in Mumbai on Friday.
+According to reports, Deepesh Bhan was playing cricket today in Mumbai.
 While playing the game, he collapsed on the field.
 He was quickly rushed to the hospital, where doctors declared him brought dead.
 Apart from Vaibhav Mathur, the makers of Bhabi Ji Ghar Par Hain also expressed their grief over Deepesh's sudden demise.

 They shared a statement with the media, which read, "Deeply saddened & shocked by the sudden demise of our beloved Deepesh Bhan.
 One of the most dedicated actors in Bhabiji Ghar Par Hai and like our family.
 He will be deeply missed by all.
 Our heartfelt condolences to his family.
 May his soul Rest In Eternal Peace.
 God give his family the strength to cope with this great loss.
 Sanjay & Binaiferr Kohli And the Entire Team of Bhabiji Ghar Par Hai."